contactsimonwilson/PubRemote/README.md

     - Select "Pairing" and start the pairing on the Pubmote
 5. Launch VESC Express Pubmote pairing
     - Navigate to App UI > Config > Pair Pubmote
-6. onfirm the pairing code on both the Pubmote and VESC Express
+6. Confirm the pairing code on both the Pubmote and VESC Express

 You should now be connected!